Navajo leader OKs $557M in virus relief funds for members

 WINDOW ROCK, Ariz. – Navajo President Jonathan Nez has signed legislation to provide $557 million in hardship assistance to tribal members amid the coronavirus pandemic.

-Nez approved the bill late Tuesday to send $2,000 checks to adult tribal members and $600 for each child using federal virus relief funding.
+Nez approved the bill last week to send $2,000 checks to adult tribal members and $600 for each child using federal virus relief funding.
 The Navajo Nation doesn’t issue per capita payments to tribal members, which made the widespread financial assistance rare and highly anticipated.

-“Remember, we’re not out of this pandemic yet,” Nez said Wednesday morning.
+“Remember, we’re not out of this pandemic yet,” Nez said.
 “So don’t go and spend all this money.
 Put some aside, the pandemic is still here.
 Plan.”

 An estimated 250,000 adults each will receive $2,000 payments, and the parents or guardians of 95,000 tribal members under the age of 18 will receive $600 for each child.